Meet Our Team

 Simon SkidmoreSupport Worker

 Simon joined our team in August 2022.
-Simon comes from a background in finance and decided to start his career in care after caring for a family member.
-His first role was helping people with independent living, but he wanted to help more people, which is why he found Paul’s Place.
-He loves helping people become more independent and finding their voice.
-In his spare time, you will find him catching up on the cricket, rugby or football.
+He originally worked in finance and re-trained in care after caring for a family member.
+Simon helped individuals with independent living in his first caring role, but he wanted to help more people, which is why he joined Paul’s Place.
+Simon loves fishing and various sports and encourages our members to get involved.

 Leanne Stowell